bt-koch/energy-monitor/README.md

 15-minute intervals since 2012 as well as data on the consumption of customers in the universal supply vs. the free market since 1 September 2022.

+## Sources

+### Line Chart

+The line chart is based on [this code](https://github.com/arnauddri/d3-stock).
+Following major changes were made:
+- updated from d3 v3 to d3 v7
+- removed the area chart in the middle
+- option to display confidence intervals of model
+- option to highlight certain time periods
+- option to display moving average

+### Calendar Heatmap

+The calendar heatmap is based on [this code](https://gist.github.com/alansmithy/6fd2625d3ba2b6c9ad48).
+Following major changes were made:
+- updated from d3 v3 to d3 v7

 ## About
 This project was created as a part of the Lecture "Durchführung eines Open Data Projekts" at the University of Bern.